Moët & Chandon

 Region: Montagne de Reims, Côte des Blancs, Vallée de la Marne, Aube and Sézanne

-Annual production: approx. 62 million bottles
+Annual Production: approx. 62 million bottles

-Size: 1000 hectares
+Size: 1000 Hectares

 Grapes: Pinot Noir, Pinot Meunier & Chardonnay

-Our selection from Moët & Chandon
+Our Selection from Moët & Chandon